 Professor Brian Raftopoulos, a developmental studies academic, said there could be "gnashing of teeth" in Zanu-PF if there was information in the report supplied by Mugabe's confidants that expressed reservations about the manner in which the 2002 election was held.

 Raftopoulos said it was important for Zimbabweans to know what the report contained "so that wrongs committed are known and addressed", in the context of the elections due to take place this year.

 Political analyst Charles Mangongera said the report was "potentially damaging for Zanu-PF, as it is likely to confirm the use of sanctioned violence in the 2002 presidential election".

 Mangongera said the anxiety in Zanu-PF over the release of the report was understandable because the "last thing the party needs are divisions ahead of elections".
-He said for any official to be mentioned in that report would be "politically damaging", adding, however, that the party did not discipline any of the officials involved in the WikiLeaks scandal.

 But a Zanu-PF MP said no action had been taken by the party over the WikiLeaks saga because many people did not trust the motives of the foreign diplomats, but with the Khampepe report "it will be difficult for the party to ignore it as the views and information supplied by the judges will be taken as credible".